Eigenvalues and dynamical degrees of self-maps on abelian varieties

 \section{Abstract}

-Let $X$ be a smooth projective variety defined over an algebraically closed field, and $f\colon X \vdash X$ a dominant self-correspondence of $X$.
-There are two natural dynamical invariants associated to this $f$, the $i$-th cohomological dynamical degree $\chi_i(f)$ defined using the pullbacks $f^{n,*}$ of iterates $f^n$ on the \'etale cohomology group $H^i_{\et}(X, \bQ_\ell)$ and the $k$-th numerical dynamical degree $\lambda_k(f)$ by the pullbacks $f^{n,*}$ on the real vector space $N^k(X)_\bR$ of numerical equivalence classes of codimension $k$.
-Truong conjectured that $\chi_{2k}(f) = \lambda_k(f)$ for any $1 \le k \le \dim X$.
+Let $X$ be a smooth projective variety over an algebraically closed field, and $f\colon X\to X$ a surjective self-morphism of $X$.
+The $i$-th cohomological dynamical degree $\chi_i(f)$ is defined as the spectral radius of the pullback $f^{*}$ on the \'etale cohomology group $H^i_{\textrm{\'et}}(X, \mathbf{Q}_\ell)$ and the $k$-th numerical dynamical degree $\lambda_k(f)$ as the spectral radius of the pullback $f^{*}$ on the vector space $\mathsf{N}^k(X)_{\mathbf{R}}$ of real algebraic cycles of codimension $k$ on $X$ modulo numerical equivalence.
+Truong conjectured that $\chi_{2k}(f) = \lambda_k(f)$ for all $0 \le k \le \dim X$ as a generalization of Weil's Riemann hypothesis.
 We prove this conjecture in the case of abelian varieties.
-The proof relies on a new result on the eigenvalues of self-correspondences of abelian varieties in prime characteristic, which is of independent interest.
+In the course of the proof, we also obtain a new parity result on the eigenvalues of self-maps of abelian varieties in prime characteristic, which is of independent interest.

-\subjclass[2010]{ 14G17, 14K05, 16K20. }
+\subjclass[2020]{ 14G17, 14K05, 16K20. }